 DWRT team even backtracked (somewhat) on their original pledge – to never over-digitise the remastered Who and also began “fixing” certain episodes.

 However, the original untouched version was always presented alongside this “special edition”, as a straight choice of viewing.
+This included enhancements to special effects such as lazer blasts, blue screen background touchups or even redone model-effect shots in CGI.

 The DWRT team had always strived to source and recover all missing adventures, by using their industry and fan contacts.
 This accumulated in the 2013 re-discovery of previously missing Troughton stories; the incomplete The Web Of Fear and the complete The Enemy Of The World – found in a stored cannister in a Nigerian TV studio.